mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: -R, --routines

   Dump stored procedures and functions.
-By default, it do not dump stored procedures nor functions
+By default, it does not dump stored procedures nor functions

 .. option:: --skip-constraints